King hails ‘fantastic’ climate technologies as he opens Dubai science campus

 The visit is one of a number of engagements for Charles on Thursday, including several bilateral talks with world leaders, before he gives the opening address at the Cop28 climate summit on Friday.

-After greeting well-wishers, Charles was joined on the tour by Foreign Secretary Lord Cameron.
+After greeting well-wishers, Charles was joined on the tour of the university’s Cop28 Cleantech exhibition by Foreign Secretary Lord Cameron, with the UK Government sponsoring the exhibition.

 Greeting the King, Lord Cameron said he “would not have missed it for the world”.